EmilyMabie/WeeklyAccomplishments/README.md

 23 | Transitioned project load to a regional (domestic) focus.
 Packaged and offloaded international projects to new team designees.
 Managed data collection and analysis.
 Presented findings to senoir leadership.
 24 | Used HTML and CSS to develop visual scaffolding and support for students within the LMS.
 Project Managed five simultaneous long-range projects.
 Integrated data scientists' and instructors' insights into the revision of course materials.
 25 | Teamed with curriculum, UX, and development staff to curate a student-centered response to metrics.
-26 | SIX MONTH ANNIVERSARY!
+26 - Month Six | SIX MONTH ANNIVERSARY!
+Month Seven | ...